AaronWatters/jp_proxy_widget/end_to_end_tests/README.md

 $ npm test
 ```

+Then modify contents of `notebook_test` and `tests` to add local tests and examples.

 # Running the tests

 The `npm` tests for the module are end-to-end tests which do not attempt